perryprog/JMBlog/rules.md

 #### JustCreative
 - Only Creators+ Can go in freebuild.
 End of story, no exceptions.
-- Inappropriate plots will be modified to make them appropriate.
+- Inappropriate plots will be modified to make them more appropriate.
 Multiple violations will lead to further inappropriate plots being locked, and the player losing access to claiming new plots.

 #### JustSurvival